Virginia Tech® home

 School of Performing Arts

-Elizabeth McLain is an Instructor of Musicology and the interim co-director of the Disability Studies minor at Virginia Tech.
+Elizabeth McLain is Assistant Professor of Musicology and Director of Disability Studies at Virginia Tech.
 She completed her Ph.D. and M.A. in Musicology at the University of Michigan.
 A proud Hokie, McLain earned a B.A. in Music and a B.A. in History at Virginia Tech.

 As a transdisciplinary scholar, McLain has two research areas.
 Her work on music and spirituality since 1870 confronts assumptions about secularization by deciphering the spiritual and religious references in modernist and postmodernist musical compositions.
 Devout, skeptical, mystical, or manipulative, a composer’s spiritual journey remains relevant to understanding their works.
 Her doctoral dissertation was supported by a Lurcy Fellowship; in “The Apolitical as Political: Olivier Messiaen’s Theology, Intellectual World, and Aesthetic Agenda in the 1930s” she argues Messiaen’s ressourcement theology led him to both the Nonconformist politics of Emmanuel Mounier and a Surrealist aesthetic language sanctified by the Catholic poetics of Jacques and Raïssa Maritain.
 Her recent publications include chapters in Messiaen in Context and Mystic Modern: The Music, Thought, and Legacy of Charles Tournemire as well as an article on George Crumb’s Black Angels for the Journal of Musicological Research.